CampAsAChamp/los-angeles-sports-chick-fil-a-scraper/README.md

 [![Product Name Screen Shot][product-screenshot]]()

 The Los Angeles sports teams have agreements with Chick Fil A for free sandwiches if one of the following criteria is met
-- Angeles score 7 or more runs at home
+- Angels score 7 or more runs at home
 - Ducks score 5 or more goals at home
 - LAFC wins at home